 Yet proptech’s “frictionless” and “safe” qualities come at the cost of accountability to its users and the public.
 Beyond causing discomfort and concerns about privacy, proptech presents novel threats to the safety and stability of vulnerable tenants.
 GateGuard has been installed in roughly 1,000 residential buildings throughout New York City, although Teman (like other proptech developers) has refused to publicize these locations.
 Likewise, during a City Council hearing I attended in October 2019, city agencies (including the Department of Information Technology, Department of Buildings, and Department of Consumer and Worker Protection) claimed to have neither any knowledge of where residential facial recognition is installed, nor the capacity to map it.
 And though the purpose of this hearing was to discuss requirements for businesses and residences to disclose their use of “biometric identifier technology,” and to provide physical keys to tenants if requested, it has become clear that while proptech maintains an opaque public profile, most people monitored by these technologies don’t get the option of consenting to being a test subject.

-In 2014, entrances throughout the twelve-building Knickerbocker Village complex — operated by New York State Homes and Community Renewal (HCR), the state’s affordable housing agency — were outfitted with FST21 SafeRise, a facial recognition product created by former Israel Defense Forces Major, General Aharon Farkash.
+In 2014, entrances throughout the twelve-building Knickerbocker Village complex — regulated by New York State Homes and Community Renewal (HCR), the state’s affordable housing agency — were outfitted with FST21 SafeRise, a facial recognition product created by former Israel Defense Forces Major, General Aharon Farkash.
 During the City Council’s hearing, one Knickerbocker Village tenant named Christina Zhang recounted stories of how this system has been implemented in her building.
 For one, the technology often simply fails to work properly, forcing tenants to line up and dance in front of the cameras, hoping that their movements will inspire recognition.
 But of greater concern, the complex’s tenants — 70 percent of whom are Asian, and many of whom are immigrants — have no idea what the data being collected from them is used for, and have expressed fears for their biometric information ending up in the hands of the NYPD or ICE, both of which are known to use facial recognition and surveillance technologies to identify suspects and track undocumented people.

 Several tenants from Atlantic Plaza Towers testified at this hearing as well, voicing unease about proptech’s harvesting of biometric data.
 Yet efforts to organize against the use of facial recognition had been brewing in the Brownsville complex for over a year.
 In 2018, when Nelson Management announced the installation of the True Frictionless™ Solution via paper mailings, many tenants were left in the dark.
 A prior stipulation had required residents be photographed in order to receive mailbox keys, and some had refused this request.
 In response, five tenants, all Black women, convened in the lobby of one of the buildings on an October morning to inform their neighbors in person about StoneLock’s system.
 Soon after, these women received notice from Nelson that they had been recorded by the lobby’s half-dozen, 360-degree cameras, and were incorrectly informed that their “loitering” was illegal and would have to stop.
 A follow-up announcement of the impending facial recognition system was then made public, listing the name of every tenant and their apartment number in the building.
 One tenant named Anita, who had been flyering in her building, decried this incident during the City Council hearing: “Privacy be damned!”